fhmwg/current-tags/essential-overview.md

 ## Purpose

-This is a minimum standard for embedded family history metadata in images: that is, data about what the image depicts that are stored in machine-readable (non-visual) format within the image file itself.
+This is a minimum standard for embedding family history metadata that enables the consistent capturing, sharing, interoperability and preservation of the writing on the back of the photo within the digital image itself in a machine-readable (non-visual) format.

 There are thousands of metadata fields in the use in the wild today, many of which overlap in full or in part with other fields and many of which are incompletely specified and used in inconsistent ways.
-The primary goal of this recommendation is to identify and clarify the meaning of a small subset of these existing metadata fields that already have some popularity which we recommend as core to family history applications.
+The primary goal of this recommendation is to identify and clarify the meaning and consistent use of a small subset of these existing metadata fields that already have some popularity which we recommend as core to consistently sharing family history medatadata.

-The International Press Telecommunications Council (IPTC) is the global standards body of the news media.
+The [International Press Telecommunications Council (IPTC)](https://iptc.org/) is the global standards body of the news media and publishes the [IPTC Photo Metadata Standard](https://iptc.org/standards/photo-metadata/iptc-standard/).
 The essential family history metadata recommendations closely follow the IPTC Photo Metadata Standard.

 In addition to the IPTC Photo Metadata Standard, this recommendation makes use of the following standards
 * Extensible Metadata Platform (XMP), an ISO standard for embedding metadata that allows it to be embedded, read, and interpreted consistently.
-* Information Interchange Model (IIM), IPTC's first multi-media news exchange format.
+* [IPTC Information Interchange Model (IIM)](https://www.iptc.org/IIM/), IPTC's first multi-media news exchange format.
-* Exchange Image File Format (EXIF), standards for devices (like cameras and scanners) that embed metadata.
+* [Exchange Image File Format (EXIF)](https://web.archive.org/web/20190624045241if_/http://www.cipa.jp:80/std/documents/e/DC-008-Translation-2019-E.pdf), standards for devices (like cameras and scanners) that embed metadata.

 The IPTC Photo Metadata Standard recommends synching XMP data with IIM or EXIF data if the properties are semantically equivalent, that is if the description of what the property should contain matches between the XMP and IIM or EXIF standards.
 In general, we require one XMP field and recommend synching it to the appropriate IIM or EXIF properties also, in accordance with the IPTC Photo Metadata Standard.